-The selling security holders may sell up to 3,752,456 shares of common stock of Inhale Therapeutic Systems, Inc., a Delaware corporation.
-The selling security holders may sell the common stock described in this prospectus in a number of different ways and at varying prices.
-We will not receive any proceeds from the sale of these shares by the selling security holders.
+The selling stockholder, Alliance Pharmaceutical Corp., a New York Corporation, may sell up to 180,099 shares of common stock of Inhale Therapeutic Systems, Inc., a Delaware corporation.
+The selling security holder may sell the common stock described in this prospectus in a number of different ways and at varying prices.
+We will not receive any proceeds from the sale of these shares by Alliance.

-Our common stock currently trades on the Nasdaq National Market under the symbol "INHL".
-The last reported sale price on January 31, 2001 was \$38.31 per share.
+Our common stock is listed on the Nasdaq National Market under the symbol "INHL".